surniaulula/wpsso-wp-sitemaps/readme.txt

 Tested Up To: 5.9.2
 Stable Tag: 2.1.2

-Manage post and taxonomy types included in the WordPress sitemaps XML and exclude content marked as "No Index".
+Select post and taxonomy types added to the WordPress sitemaps XML, include localized pages for Google, exclude "No Index" and redirected pages.

 == Description ==

 <!-- about -->

-Select post and taxonomy types included in the WordPress sitemaps XML.
+Select post and taxonomy types added to the WordPress sitemaps XML.

-**Add post type archive pages to the WordPress sitemap XML**, like the WooCommerce shop page and The Events Calendar events page.
+Include post type archive pages to the WordPress sitemap XML like the WooCommerce shop page and The Events Calendar events page.

+Include [localized pages for Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions#sitemap) from PolyLang and WMPL (WPSSO Core Premium edition required).

 Enhance the WordPress sitemaps XML with article modification times.

-Exclude individual posts, pages, custom post types, taxonomy terms (categories, tags, etc.), and user profiles pages.
+Exclude "No Index" or redirected posts, pages, custom post types, taxonomy terms (categories, tags, etc.), and user profiles pages.

 <!-- /about -->

-<h3>The WP Sitemaps Settings Page</h3>

-The WP Sitemaps settings page allows you to choose which post and taxonomy types are included in the WordPress sitemaps XML.

-<h3>The Document SSO Metabox</h3>

-When editing a post, page, custom post type, taxonomy term (category, tag, etc.), or user profile page, you can enable the "No Index" option under the Document SSO &gt; Edit Visibility tab to exclude that webpage from the WordPress sitemaps XML.

 <h3>WPSSO Core Required</h3>